coderofsalvation/debootstrap-container/README.md

     $ ssh mycontainer@localhost
     root@mycontainer# whoami
     root@mycontainer# root
-    root@mycontainer# passwd (enter my newpassword)
     root@mycontainer# apt-get install python2
     root@mycontainer# exit

-now the funpart is that python2 is only installed in the container. removing /srv/containers means all packages in the container are removed as well.
+now the funpart is: python2 is only installed in the container. removing /srv/containers means all packages in the container are removed as well.

 If you are only interested in local development, you can easily access the container locally as well:

+    $ whoami
+    myusername
-    $ debootstrap-container run /src/containers/foo
+    $ debootstrap-container run /srv/containers/foo
     root@mycontainer# whoami
     root@mycontainer# root